READING FOR HOURS

 “Reading is offered for hours, interested call tel.
 5674432” and my ad read in a sea of lawn mowers, spare parts, Greek virgin flats with wonderful sea views.
 I closed the newspaper hard and it rests on the bar.
 I had been pasted to a viscous mass, probably late-day coffee.

 It was a cold sun; I went outside, it was still winter, I hit a gust of wind filled with dry powder.
 I raised the collar of my gray flannel coat and headed down the street.
 Since the closure of the factory we walked all disoriented, not knowing what to do with our lives.
-Some walked for hours in the park, not talking to anyone, just meditating for a while, self-absorbed in their own things.
+Some walked for hours in the park for losing weight quick, not talking to anyone, just meditating for a while, self-absorbed in their own things.
 Being all in the first years of school, a businessman had managed to bamboozle most mothers to contract as labor.

 Our fingers were agile and still tiny; were the perfect weapon to thread a needle.
 We paid little, and although almost all was from family income, it always left something for us to buy clothes or trinkets.